Frequently Asked Questions

 Plan members can select from one of a series of BlackRock target date funds, which provide a mix of equities, fixed income, and real assets.
 The fund is matched to each plan member’s expected retirement date, and the asset mix is automatically adjusted to become more conservative as they get closer to that date.

-For more information on BlackRock’s approach to sustainable investing, you can check out the firm’s 2021 Stewardship Expectations, as well as BlackRock CEO Larry Fink’s focus on sustainability in his annual letter to chief executives.
+BlackRock has evolved the target date fund portfolios to integrate ESG building blocks.
+For more information on BlackRock’s approach to sustainable investing, you can check out the firm’s Investment Stewardship, as well as BlackRock CEO Larry Fink’s focus on sustainability in his annual letter to chief executives.